yu54ku/xml-cnn/README.md

 {id}<TAB>{labels}<TAB>{texts}
 ```

+You can get the pre-processed RCV1 dataset from Lewis et al. by using this program's bundled `data/get_rcv1.py`.

 # Dynamic Max Pooling
 This program implements Dynamic Max Pooling based on the method by [Liu et al](http://nyc.lti.cs.cmu.edu/yiming/Publications/jliu-sigir17.pdf).